OpenRockets/web-dev-error-solutions/errors/nextjs/debugging-error-route-is-not-found-in-next-js-api-routes/README.md

+# 🐞 Debugging "Error: Route is not found" in Next.js API Routes

 This document addresses a common error encountered when working with Next.js API routes: the `Error: Route is not found` error.
 This typically occurs when Next.js cannot locate the requested API route.
 This can stem from various issues, including incorrect file naming, path mismatches, or configuration problems.